anwesh1991/TFT-MICROSD-Video-Playback-STM32F4/README.md

+<h3>Introduction</h3>

-Project to support MJPEG and uncompressed/RGB565 playback in STM32 using software decoding.
-The code reads the video file from a microSD card (using SPI-DMA) and displays the frames on a TFT screen (the screen uses the ILI9341 display driver).
+This project was a test to see how well an STM32F4 microcontroller could play videos using software decoding.
+The driver included here supports MJPEG and uncompressed/RGB565 playback.
+The code reads the video file from a microSD card (using SPI-DMA) and displays the frames on a TFT LCD screen.

-For interfacing the microSD card, the open-source FatFs driver from ChaN has been used: http://elm-chan.org/fsw/ff/00index_e.html

-For the application layer for invoking the FatFs APIs, I ported the example code provided by Mbed to libopencm3.
-The original Mbed code can be found here: https://os.mbed.com/cookbook/SD-Card-File-System

-SPI has limited bandwidth of about 0.5 - 1 MBps and the size of the uncompressed video file was about 40 MB and hence the framerate is really slow.
+<h3>Pictures</h3>

 ![output](https://user-images.githubusercontent.com/7463848/88504308-a535bc00-cfd4-11ea-8d88-3fa69427adc9.gif)

-After integrating a JPEG decoder to read compressed/MJPEG video files instead, the framerate improved, but is still far from perfect.
-Since STM32F446RE's SRAM is only 128 KB, it wasn't enough to process a 320x240 MJPEG video, which would have needed 150 KB of SRAM instead.
-So the video was resized to 240x180.

 ![output](https://user-images.githubusercontent.com/7463848/89697870-7e557f00-d91e-11ea-9069-0d3e8b4c03c3.gif)

-Tested only with the Nucleo F446RE microcontroller, but should work with other STM32F4 Nucleo boards too.
-For F1/F2/F3 boards, modifications might be needed.
+<h3>Software Requirements</h3>

+1. GCC-ARM toolchain (Preferably installed in /opt/ directory)

+2. Libopencm3 Library - Libopencm3 is an low-level, open-source library for STM32 development.
 The libopencm3 folder in this repository is a heavily trimmed version of the original containing the required files needed to compile code only for the STM32F4 platform.

-Run the zbuildsd.sh script in the src folder to build the project and ycopysd.sh script to flash it to the microcontroller.

-Description, images, pin-mappings, scripts, To-Do list etc to be updated.
+But the latest libopencm3 can be obtained from https://github.com/libopencm3/libopencm3

+3. ST-Linkv2 for flashing binary files to the microcontroller (https://freeelectron.ro/installing-st-link-v2-to-flash-stm32-targets-on-linux/)

+<h3>Hardware Requirements</h3>

+1. A TFT-LCD screen using an ILI9341 driver.
+This project uses the LCD Screen made bby ITEAD Studio: https://www.itead.cc/wiki/ITDB02-2.8_V1.0

+2. A microSD card reader.
+This project uses the one by Sparkfun: https://www.sparkfun.com/products/544

+3. An STM32F4 microcontroller.
+This project uses the NUCLEO-F446RE board.

+<h3>Pin-Mapping</h3>

 <table>
 <thead>